 CNN recently featured the BigBelly and Philadelphia collaboration as part of their City Tomorrow series.
 Click the image below to watch the feature.

+Interested in learning more about how Digi helped connect BigBellys trash cans to the Internet of Things?
 Check out their customer story to get more details.